WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 * **Case 5.
 Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies, and make hypothesis for causal variants vs. variants that regulate genome function.**

-### 0. (Before we get started) Understand the ANNOVAR package and download the dataset/annotation of your interest
+### 0. (Before we get started) Download and prepare

+In this section, we will talk about: Understand the ANNOVAR package and download the dataset/annotation of your interest.

+The best way to learn the basic of ANNOVAR will be reading the user guide in the main page.
+In this tutorial, we only breifly explain some basic of ANNOVAR just to get things started.
+When you have an issue or question while reading this use case example, it's always recommended to read [Download ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) for details about downloading ANNOVAR and read [Quick Start-Up Guide](https://annovar.openbioinformatics.org/en/latest/user-guide/startup/) for details about running ANNOVAR.

 When you have requested the ANNOVAR from the website and downloaded it, you will have a file that look like this: